-Not for large lawns or tall, tough grass and weeds.
+Not for large yards or tall grass and weeds.

 Whether you’ve got a trim little square of grass in front of your house or acres of sprawling pasture behind your barn, your lawn mower plays a huge role in the landscaping of your property.
 As such, you undoubtedly want a machine that gives the best performance possible.
 In fact, during certain times of the year, you may use your lawn mower more than once per week.
 The ideal lawn mower is a durable, high-quality machine that will serve you for many years without fail.

-But how do you decide which lawn mower to buy?
+How do you decide which lawn mower to buy?
 The market offers so many choices, from rotary mowers that cost under $100 to robotic lawn mowers that cost upwards of $1,000.
-If you’re thinking of buying a new lawn mower, you’ve come to the right place.
-At BestReviews, we research and test multiple items on the market so you don’t have to.
-We then provide our expert analysis to readers so they can make informed buying decisions.
+If you’re thinking of getting a new lawn mower, there are a few things you'll want to consider in order to make an informed decision.

 If you’re considering a walk-behind lawn mower, chances are high that you don’t have acres of grass to contend with on a weekly basis.
 If you did, you’d probably be seriously considering a riding lawn mower instead.